 AutoStore is an innovative robotics and software technology company and a pioneer of cubic storage automation.
-The company operates in the rapidly-growing warehouse automation industry and the even faster-growing cubic storage segment.
+The company operates in the rapidly growing warehouse automation industry and the even faster-growing cubic storage segment.

 AutoStore develops warehouse solutions for the future while facilitating space-saving, boosting performance and reducing labor and energy costs for customers.
-AutoStore is in a strong position to leverage global megatrends in the e-commerce and automation industries.
-Rapid market expansion, changing consumer demand, the emergence of Micro-Fulfillment Centers, and a general need for more sustainable and efficient solutions constitute a strong platform for accelerating growth.
+Global megatrends such as e-commerce and automation, changing consumer demand, the emergence of Micro-Fulfillment Centers, and a general need for more sustainable and energy efficient solutions constitute a strong platform for accelerating growth.